pauldmnn/Be-healthy-project/README.md

 ## The Skeleton Plane

-I made some some changes to my project.
+I made some changes to my project.
 Some features have become unnecessary or have caused poor user experience, so I decided to make them user friendly.

 - The information about BMI and hydration was hard to be distingushed so i added a different color background so the user can read easyer the information

 - The text color for the BMI button was hard to read because of the color blinking so i changed the text color

+- The website requires a refresh after the screen was resized to allow the pie chart to resize as per the screen size.

 ## The Surface Plane